-5. Popcorn.
 How many of us always have to have a bucket of popcorn at the movies?
 Quite a few, I’d guess.
-This buttery snack is actually well known for getting stuck in our teeth.
+This buttery snack is actually well-known for getting stuck in our teeth.
 When this happens, it produces bacteria in your mouth.
 Make sure you have some water handy when you are eating this delicious snack.

-7. PB&J. This probably comes as no surprise, but peanut butter and jelly are very sticky substances, often made with plenty of sugar.
+This probably comes as no surprise, but peanut butter and jelly are very sticky substances, often made with plenty of sugar.
 These foods not only feed bacteria, but they make it easier for the bacteria to stick to our teeth.
-As a simple solution, search for natural peanut butters with no added sugar.
+As a simple solution, search for natural peanut butter with no added sugar.

-11. Meat.
 Meat is another chewy food—and one often containing some sugar—which can often get stuck between your teeth and sit there encouraging tooth decay.
-If you can’t brush your teeth after you eat this, chew sugar-less gum to help wash away the food particles left in your mouth.
+If you can’t brush your teeth after you eat this, chew sugarless gum to help wash away the food particles left in your mouth.

-12. Candy.
-Though everyone knows the amount of sugar in candy is bad for our teeth, hard and chewy candies are the most harmful because we keep them in our mouths for great lengths of time.
+Though everyone knows the amount of sugar in candy is bad for our teeth, hard and chewy candies are the most harmful because we keep them in our mouths for great lengths of time, and they can often get stuck in between our teeth.
 If you are craving some candy, choose dark chocolate instead because it is often the softest on teeth.